Homelessness Action Project at Cornell

 OUR MISSION:

-Homelessness Action Project at Cornell is a student-led organization dedicated to combating homelessness in Ithaca.
-As a registered student organization at Cornell University, we foster meaningful change through collaborative partnerships.
-Through educational programming, events, community service, and fundraisers, we provide students with opportunities to turn their compassion into tangible impact.
+Homelessness Action Project at Cornell is a registered student organization committed to supporting local nonprofits and efforts that uphold the dignity and rights of individuals experiencing homelessness.
+Through educational programming, events, community service, and fundraisers, we provide students with opportunities to turn their compassion into meaningful local impact while contributing to broader conversations around housing justice.

 View our 2025-2026 Impact Report